eclipse/xacc/docs/source/tutorials.rst

 See `Tutorials/Alternative Hamiltonian Declaration <https://xacc.readthedocs.io/en/latest/tutorials.html#Alternative-Hamiltonian-Declaration>`_
-for an alternative method of defining the Hamiltonian and passing it to the backend.
+for declaring a Hamiltonian through default backends.

 Let’s now define some of the parameters of the pulse, beginning with the total pulse time in nanoseconds, the number of samples, the time between the samples (dt), and the frequency of the driving envelope (typically chosen to be on resonance with the qubit):